Samuel Ryder Music Academy

 Professional Development – Arts Award Gold

 Students work towards the nationally recognised Arts Award Gold qualification, which carries 16 UCAS points.
+This qualification allows students to gain project-management skills and collaborate with industry professionals to gain a true insight into the working life of a musician.

 - Year 1 – Personal Development: